EarthObservation/rvt-qgis/README.md

 ## Documentation

-Documentation of the QGIS plugin is available at [Relief Visualization Toolbox QGIS Plugin](https://rvt-qgis.readthedocs.io).
+Documentation of the package and its usage is available at [Relief Visualization Toolbox in Python documentation](https://rvt-py.readthedocs.io/).

-RVT Python (core library) documentation is available at [Relief Visualization Toolbox in Python documentation](https://rvt-py.readthedocs.io).

 ## References